About KS2 Eco Council

 6. Healthy Living

 9. Global Perspective

 The Eco Councillors put a lot of work into keeping the school grounds looking good, while providing different habitats for wildlife.
-In the past, we have built minibeast hotels, repainted the planters, cleared the pond area, and planted wild flower beds for the insects.
+In the past, we have built minibeast hotels and hedgehog houses, made planters, cleared the pond area, planted soft fruit and made wild flower beds for the insects.

 We have also worked with the local council to plant native primroses around the local area.